JosepRivaille/IA-FIB-LocalSearch/README.md

 Data generated in experiments are stored in the experiments folder, where can also be found some charts used in the documentation.
 To generate statistical reports from these data, use the **RScript** written in the scripts folder.

-Documentation can be also found and modified in `main.text`.
+Documentation raw text can be also found and modified in `main.text`.